c0c0n3/ome-smuggler/docs.src/content/examples/whirlwind-tour.md

 Success Scenario
 ----------------
 All you need to make an image trek into OMERO is to POST a request for existing data to an existing OMERO server.
+(Uh, kinda obvious?)
-Create a new file `my-import.json` taking `min-import.json` as an example and referring to [this specification][import-request].
+Create a new file `my-import.json` taking `min-import.json` as an example and fill out the required fields for an import request as documented by [this specification][import-request].
+(Oh, if you're looking for the Web method spec, it's [here][import-controller].)
 You will need a valid session key to go in the file; to obtain one, use the OMERO CLI as shown below: